-Pre-European Vegetation Association(s) Clearing Description Vegetation Condition Comments Vegetation Association 6 described as a Medium woodland: tuart and jarrah (GoWA, 2019a). cribed as a Medium for construction of noise baland: tuart and jarrah barriers and a PSP.
+Pre-European Vegetation Association(s) Clearing Description Vegetation Condition Comments Vegetation Association 6 described as a Medium woodland: tuart and jarrah (GoWA, 2019a).
+Clearing of up to 2.06 ha for construction of noise barriers and a PSP.
+Completely Degraded (0.90 ha), Degraded to Completely Degraded (0.49 ha), Degraded (0.36 ha), Degraded to Good (0.24 ha), Good (0.07 ha).
 Vegetation description and condition determined from biological survey (Astron, 2020).
 Clearing of up to 0.34 ha for construction of noise barriers and a PSP.
 Completely Degraded (0.34 ha) Vegetation description and condition inferred from desktop analysis of additional clearing area.